Networking, Firewall, Fully Closed + Remote Administration + UI Group Details

 The Fully Closed + Remote Administration + UI group is designed for desktops and for servers that serve only University of Illinois users (at any of the three campuses).
 It allows traffic to leave the computer without restriction, and allows responses to the user's requests.
 It blocks nearly all incoming traffic from outside the University that is not in response to the user's request.
 It's too restrictive for a server with off-campus users.

-The difference between the Fully Closed group and a group with the RA designation is that this group allows users and administrators to remotely administer the computer from off campus.
-In this group, five ports are allowed for remote administration.
+The difference between the Fully Closed group and a group with the RA designation is that this group was intended to allow users and administrators to remotely administer the computer from off campus.
+In this group, ports used to be allowed for remote administration.

 The difference between the Fully Closed + Remote Administration group and this group is that this group allows unrestricted access among all three University campuses.
 (The Remote Administration-only group will only allow unrestricted access to users at the same campus.